EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 -----

-The scope of the OHS Codex is to provide a framework to embrace different tools and methods that can enhance OHS data analyses and interpretation.
+The scope of the OHS Codex is to provide a framework to embrace different tools and methods that can enhance OHS data generation, analyses and interpretation.
 Currently, it is structured according to four core principles that were jointly defined by EJP-ORION project members as critical for achieving this objective.
 The OHS Codex framework has the